sourcemeta/jsonschema/docs/validate.markdown

 The most popular use case of JSON Schema is to validate JSON documents.
-The JSON Schema CLI offers a `validate` command to evaluate one or many JSON instances or JSONL datasets against a JSON Schema, presenting human-friendly information on unsuccessful validation.
+The JSON Schema CLI offers a `validate` command to evaluate one or many JSON instances, directories of instances, or JSONL datasets against a JSON Schema, presenting human-friendly information on unsuccessful validation.

 The `--json`/`-j` option outputs the evaluation result using the JSON Schema [`Flag`](https://json-schema.org/draft/2020-12/json-schema-core#section-12.4.1) or